PJunJang/WebSci2022F/lab5/README.md

 TITLE : <LAB5>
 Name  : Paul Jang

-Description:
+## Description:
+#### <pt.1> :
-    <pt.1> : In order to preload the database: Lab5-<WeatherData> collections<lab5Weather>,
+    In order to preload the database: <br/>
-    I first created an array, which contains more than 100 US cities.
-I first tried to insert each city's weather data using a for loop which loops over the array, and makes a "request" call everytime.
-But since the for loop didn't wait until it makes a request call for the index of the city, I just decided to manually preload the data from the index of 0 to 99.
-Now in the db, there are 100 different US cities' weather data loaded.
+Lab5-<WeatherData> collections<lab5Weather>, I first created an array, which contains more than 100 US cities.<br/> I first tried to insert  each city's weather data using a for loop which loops over the array, and makes a "request" call everytime.<br/> But since the for loop didn't wait until it makes a request call for the index of the  city,<br/> I just decided to manually preload the data from the index of 0 to 99.<br/> Now in the db,  there are 100 different US cities' weather data loaded.<br/>
-    <pt.2> :
+#### <pt.2> :
     Get :
         1) For getting all the documents existing in the db collection, I created a form that operates an action to the endpoint("/db").
 This call successfully runs a get function from the backend.
             <how to run>